zachthenerd169/uiowa-rmc/GIT_README.md

 #Git Readme
 >An introduction to how git and github are used by the uiowa robotics team.
-This is not the only possible git workflow but by working this way we can ensure a highly functional code base where every team member can contribute without the risk of damaging the overall performace of the robot.
+This is not the only possible git workflow but by working this way we can ensure a highly functional code base where every team member can contribute without the risk of damaging the overall performance of the robot.

 <hr>